MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-the-application-diagnostics-console.md

 In Application Diagnostics, there are two major types of events: those related to application performance and those related to application failures and errors.
 The failures and errors can be divided further into connectivity, security, and failure issues.
 Failure issues are typically related to a problem with the application code.
 In Application Diagnostics, you can view events grouped in these ways:

--   All (displays all events).
+-   All (displays all events)

--   Application Errors (displays exception events).
+-   Application Errors (displays exception events)

--   Performance (displays performance events).
+-   Performance (displays performance events)

 To view Events by Areas of Interest, follow these steps: